vishalsingh800/time-table-generator/README.md

 # Automated Timetable Generator

 ## Project Overview
-The **Automated Timetable Generator** is an intelligent scheduling tool designed to streamline course scheduling for academic institutions.
+The **Automated Timetable Generator** is an intelligent scheduling tool initially designed to streamline course scheduling for FAST-NUCES, Islamabad Campus.
 It ensures clash-free timetable creation by providing an interactive drag-and-drop interface for administrators to assign courses to available timeslots.
 The system proactively detects scheduling conflicts for students and instructors, reducing administrative workload and improving scheduling efficiency.
+While the system is currently tailored for FAST-NUCES, it can be further enhanced and adapted for other academic institutions with similar scheduling needs.

 ## Problem Statement
 Manually generating a timetable for a university is a time-consuming and error-prone process.
 Coordinators must ensure that no student or instructor has overlapping classes while also managing room availability and course assignments.
 The process often leads to inefficiencies, last-minute adjustments, and scheduling conflicts, affecting students' learning experience and faculty workload.

+Moreover, when conflicts arise—such as overlapping courses, unavailable instructors, or room allocation issues—students are often required to go through lengthy bureaucratic processes to request changes.
+This typically involves waiting in long queues, filling out request forms, and repeatedly following up with administrators to get their schedules adjusted.
+Such inefficiencies not only add to administrative burdens but also cause frustration among students and faculty, delaying their ability to finalize academic plans.

+An automated system that proactively prevents conflicts and allows seamless adjustments can significantly improve the scheduling process, reducing unnecessary delays and enhancing the overall academic experience.

 ## Target Audience
 - **University administrators** responsible for scheduling courses.